Valerie Dore: Career

 Monica Stucchi was born in Milan, Italy.
 Prior to her career in music, she worked as a graphic designer.
 In the early 1980s she fronted The Watermelon String Band, a bluegrass ensemble led by the banjoist Bruno Guaitamacchi that performed in the Milan clubs circuit.

 Stucchi was discovered at age 20 by the Italo producer Roberto Gasparini, who launched her solo career and gave her the stage name Valerie Dore to improve her international appeal.
 Dore's first single, "The Night" (1984) was arranged by Lino Nicolosi.
 Her follow-up singles, "Get Closer" and "It's So Easy", were released in 1984 and 1985, respectively.
-Unsure about Dore's vocal abilities, Nicolosi hired professional singers like his then wife Dora Carofiglio and his sister Rossana Nicolosi (who at the time where members of Nicolosi's band Novecento) to perform on some of these tracks.
+Unsure about Dore's vocal abilities, Nicolosi hired professional singers like his then wife Dora Carofiglio and his sister Rossana Nicolosi (who at the time where members of Nicolosi's band Novecento) to perform on some of these tracks, among them the hit single "The night".
 In 1985, the weekly Italian entertainment news magazine TV Sorrisi e Canzoni ("TV Smiles and Songs") gave Valerie Dore the Best New Artist of the Year Award.
 The same year, she also finished second at Festivalbar and was invited to perform on the TV show "Azzurro" on Rai 2 and on German TV.

 In 1986, Dore felt confident enough to perform all vocal duties herself.
 She began working with a new production team at Castello di Carimate on what would be her first album, The Legend.
 A team formed by Marco Tansini (music) and Simona Zanini (lyrics) wrote the ten songs that Dore performed for the album.